 Texturing on the surface that comes into contact with the needles as well is a major positive.
 It plays a significant role in preventing slippage in the needles.
 Also, with the product in your hands, you can push needles into thick fabrics without any fear of injuring yourself.

-What we liked: Silicone construction may be more comfortable than metal options.
+What stands out?
+Silicone construction may be more comfortable than metal options.
 The texturing keeps needles from slipping.
 Also, the two thimbles are of different sizes.

-What could be better: Since these thimbles are not adjustable, they won’t fit all potential users’ fingers.
+What cons did we manage to find?
+Since these thimbles are not adjustable, they won’t fit all potential users’ fingers.

 CLOVER Protect & Grip Thimble – Best Value

 Material: rubber, metal

 Other features: ridged and dimpled metal cap, breathable

 The medium-sized CLOVER Protect & Grip Thimble is another option worth a listing among the top choices.
 Its main body consists of rubber and a ridged and dimpled metal cap.